BBBase-EHeresy/PPPub/docs/rules_manual/weapons_and_wargear.md

 #### SAURON'S WILL

 If the Ring is already being worn, then the controlling player must test to see if the Ringbearer can overcome Sauron's will.
 To do so, they must roll a dice immediately before they move the Ringbearer in the Move phase.
-If the player does not wish to move the Ringbearer, they must still roll a dice â€” but can do so at any time during their Move phase.
+If the player does not wish to move the Ringbearer, they must still roll a dice — but can do so at any time during their Move phase.
 The roll is made on behalf of the Ringbearer themself, so we allow the controlling player to use the Ringbearer's Might points to modify this dice roll if they wish to do so.
 On a 3+, the controlling player moves the Ringbearer as usual.
 On a 1 or 2, the opposing player moves the Ringbearer instead of the controlling player.
 Regardless of which side moves the Ringbearer, they are still part of the controlling player's side and all other actions, such as shooting and fighting, remain under the control of the controlling player.
 This means that when the opposing player moves the Ringbearer, all they can do is move the model, including Charging (in this case, the Ringbearer does not need to take Courage tests to Charge terrifying foes).
 They cannot perform Heroic Actions and cannot pick up or put down other items.
 They cannot be forced to perform actions that would cause direct harm to the model (such as jumping down a cliff...) or be moved off the table (if the Scenario allows).
 This represents the struggle between the Ringbearer and the will of Sauron.

 #### MY PRECIOUS!

-During Matched Play and Open Play games, if the Ringbearer is the only model left on the controlling player's side and is wearing the Ring, they count as a casualty â€” their mind has been taken over by its power.
+During Matched Play and Open Play games, if the Ringbearer is the only model left on the controlling player's side and is wearing the Ring, they count as a casualty — their mind has been taken over by its power.
 As Scenarios may depend on them surviving, this is very important!
 If the opposing side's objective is to kill the Ringbearer, this is achieved if they are the only model remaining on the table from the controlling player's side and they are wearing the Ring.

 There may be the odd occasions in Matched Play and Open Play games where there is more than one model on the board with The One Ring.
 As The One Ring is the only one of its kind (the clue is in the name), we have created a hierarchy of who carries the Ring when this occurs.
 The model closest to the top of the hierarchy table will get the Ring.